 Below are a few interesting news items from the weekly Bulletins for next four weeks.
 To download the full version of our latest Bulletin, please go to our Bulletin page.
 Thank you.

-THOUGHT for the FIFTH Sunday of the Year
+THOUGHT for the THIRD Sunday of LENT MISSION IMPOSSIBLE!

 HUMAN TRAFFICKING AND MODERN SLAVERY – A NEW MISSION!
-A very big thank you to all who worked so hard in the planning and arranging of this very special Day or our parish and for the diocese.
-There is a report of the Day on our parish website.
-But what became so clear both on the day and in the reflections at our weekday Masses afterwards, that the plight of 40 MILLION enslaved people world-wide and possible 140,000 in UK – this is the call of Jesus Christ (who died a slave’s death on the Cross) – a call to us to open our eyes and see, open our ears and hear, open our hearts and love!
+What became so clear both on the day and in the reflections at our weekday Masses afterwards, that the plight of 40 MILLION enslaved people world-wide and possible 140,000 in UK – this is the call of Jesus Christ (who died a slave’s death on the Cross) – a call to us to open our eyes and see, open our ears and hear, open our hearts and love!
 AND ACT DECISIVELY to combat this trade in human misery and ‘set free the captives’ among us.
 This is part of our mission as a Church and as a parish.
 I will be inviting people to come together to discuss how we can develop this Mission of freedom, this ‘Jubilee Mission’.

 JOURNEY OF FAITH We continue the Journey of Faith meetings each Friday at 6.30pm Who will you encourage to come and see what being a Catholic Christian means?
 Or come for a renewal of faith?
 Or seek Baptism and/or Confirmation?